ExploratoryEngineering/docs.nbiot.engineering/docs/tutorials/interactive-terminal.md

 Save these numbers and follow the [getting started guide](getting-started.html) to add the device, so you'll be able to watch the incoming data that you're about to send in the next section.

 ### Hello world!
-Enable the radio:

-    AT+CFUN=1
-    > OK

-Register the device on the network:

-    AT+CGATT=1
-    > OK

-Are we registered on the network yet?:
+Check if we are registered on the network yet?:

     AT+CEREG?
     > +CEREG: 0,2